Will your team communicate with my child’s current doctor or therapist?

 We are currently not allowing visitation during the Covid-19 Crisis.

 How long will my child be in treatment?

 Each patient’s treatment plan is individualized to the goals needed to return a child back to home, school and community based on medical necessity guidelines.
 Broadly, we have a 14-day clinical pathway for acute treatment.
-Our residential program’s length of stay varies between two months to seven months dependent upon the severity of the patient’s mental health symptoms.
+Our residential program’s length of stay varies between one month to seven months dependent upon the severity of the patient’s mental health symptoms.
 Family therapy is held weekly.
-Parents are encouraged to do face-to-face sessions; if unable, Laurel Heights Hospital can facilitate web therapy with free Zoom application.
+Laurel Heights Hospital can facilitate web therapy with free Zoom application.

 What if my child needs medical treatment while receiving psychiatric treatment?

 Laurel Heights Hospital is located within five miles of Children’s Healthcare of Atlanta Emergency Room.
 We have around the clock nursing staff at Laurel Heights Hospital and trained Mental Health Technicians to report changes in a child’s behavior, or if a child voices a health concern.
 Our psychiatrists are also available 24 hours a day to direct a patient to be taken by ambulance to the nearest ER if need be.